When users enter a wrong or expired password, they normally receive an error message like “Please enter the correct password!”.

-In this article, we will guide you on how to show a custom message when the password entered expires.
+In this article, we will guide you on how to show a custom message or redirect users to a specific page when the password entered expires.

 - Password Protect WordPress Lite version 1.4.4 or greater